reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust.md

 ## Type Design

+Now we all know entirely too much about TFTP.
+Let's write some code already!

-Before I start parsing anything I find it helpful to try to design the resulting types.
+Before I start parsing anything I find it helpful to design the resulting types.
 That informs both how I expect to use the types in my application code and my parsing machinery.

 Let's motivate this design by looking at the code that would use it.